Ben-Newton2024/Basic_Math_Calculator_Complete/README.md

-This is to practice using git hub, and also use build the basis for a calculator project.
+This is to practice using GitHub, and also use build the basis for a calculator project.

  - Benedict Newton